-As at June 30, 2022, the Company is awaiting approval for renewal of the Keniebandi-Est Permit and Kousilli West Permit.
+As at the quarter ended March 31, 2023 and the date of this report, the Company is awaiting approval for renewal of the Keniebandi-Est Permit and Kousilli West Permit.

 iv) Altus Permits - In August, 2019 the Company entered into an agreement with Altus Strategies PLC ("Altus") to acquire a 100% interest in Altus' Sebessounkoto Sud and Djelimangara projects (collectively the Altus Permits").
 Terms of the agreement are as follows: